 Slides of the lessons will also be made available on Elly.

 Assessment methods and criteria

 The course includes an oral examination, aimed at assessing disciplinary knowledge, skills and learning.
+If necessary, the exam will be made via Teams.
 The student will be asked to prepare a teaching unit on a chemical topic present in the ministerial programs, in order to evaluate the teaching transposition capabilities of these subjects, as well as the level of autonomy and knowledge of the discipline itself.